VaanaCZ/gothic-1-classic-scripts/README.md

 #### Czech and Polish

-The Czech and Polish translation seem to be the same branch, which is not suprising considering they were made by the same company at around the same time.
-However, the Polish translation has a few additional changes over the Czech translation.
+The Czech and Polish translation seem to be the same branch, which is not suprising considering they were both made by CD Projekt.

 Here is everything that I had to change during reconstruction using the English scripts as base:
 - Removed the condition for Orc scouts, warriors and shamans [content\Story\B\B_AssignAmbientInfos.d]